 If yours is a new or recent relationship and you struggle with understanding each other more fully or feel as if something is missing, emotionally or physically, rather than ignoring all those unsettled questions and hoping things will turn around, it may best to seek help now, rather than waiting for a crisis to make things worse.

 Let CHC help you take the necessary steps to more fully understand your relationship with your partner by reaching out for premarital couple counseling with someone trained and experienced to help you move forward.
-Carol Corcoran, LCMFT, LMFT, is a Certified EFT Therapist with over 20 years experience and she can provide the help you need in the form of Emotionally Focused Therapy, one of the most effective and well researched forms of couples therapy available.
+Carol Corcoran, LCMFT, LMFT, is a Certified EFT Therapist with nearly 30 years of experience and can provide the help you need in the form of Emotionally Focused Therapy, one of the most effective and empirically validated forms of couples therapy available.